LiamBindle/bashdatacatalog/README.md

     ```
 ## 💡 Documentation

-See the Wiki for instructions: https://github.com/LiamBindle/bashdatacatalog/wiki.
+See the Wiki for documentation on using the bashdatacatalog: https://github.com/LiamBindle/bashdatacatalog/wiki.

-Also, see
+If you are a GEOS-Chem user, see the standalone instructions for GEOS-Chem users [here](https://github.com/LiamBindle/bashdatacatalog/wiki/Instructions-for-GEOS-Chem-Users).

+For options and arguments to the `bashdatacatalog-list` command, see
 ```console
 $ bashdatacatalog-list -h
 ```